fab

 module attemps to do a few things for you.
 By importing config, it looks for a

-configuration file named fab_config.toml
+configuration file named fab_config.yaml

-(or any file matching the pattern fab_config*.toml
+(or any file matching the pattern fab_config*.yaml

 )